How to attach straps on a ukulele like a pro – 2022 update

 - Then, compare it to the length of the button’s screw, which should be about ½ or ¾ of the wood’s thickness.

-If the screw is too long, place it in the neck’s heel!
+If the screw is too long, place it in the neck’s heel of your instrument!

 This choice is even easier.

-You must measure a spot that’s thick enough to support the button’s screw without piercing through.
+You must measure a spot that’s thick enough to support the button’s screw without piercing through your instrument.

-You don’t have to measure a lot – just measure the thickest place to put it, and apply the steps we described for placing it in the headstock.
+You don’t have to measure a lot – just measure the thickest place to put it, and apply the steps we described for placing it in the headstock, but in the neck instead.

 And… that’s it!

-Frequently Asked Questions – How to install strap buttons?
+Frequently Asked Questions – How to install strap buttons on a Ukulele?

 This is a personal decision.
 Take us for example!

-We don’t have soprano or tenor ukes with straps, however, we have some concert and bigger baritone ukes that do have straps.
+We don’t have tenor or soprano ukuleles with straps, however, we have some concert and bigger baritone ukes that do have straps.

-It’s all about comfort, and since the bigger uke types are also a bit heavier, we made the choice of installing a couple of buttons here and there.
+It’s all about comfort, and since the bigger uke types like Baritone ukuleles are also a bit heavier, we made the choice of installing a couple of buttons here and there.

 This depends on how bad is the damage.